openlayers/openlayers/doc/errors/index.md

 ### 68

-A VectorTile source can only be rendered if it has a projection compatible with the view projection.
+Data from this source can only be rendered if it has a projection compatible with the view projection.